BAkinmarin/the-cleaning-hack/README.md

 ### Surface Plane
 #### Color
->As the website was for an existing business I decided to stick with the existing color scheme of different hues of blue.
+As the website was for an existing business I decided to stick with the existing color scheme of different hues of blue.

 ### Typography
->The fonts chosen for this project were:
+The fonts chosen for this project were:
 - Fira Sans Condensed
 - San-serif

->I wanted to match the existing styles as much as possible, with a focus on accessibility needs without distractions.
+I wanted to match the existing styles as much as possible, with a focus on accessibility needs without distractions.

-## Features
+## Existing Features
 - Navigation Bar
     - Fully responsive navigation bar on all pages.
     - The navigation bar is large enough to be clickable on smaller devices and provide easy transition between various pages without the need of the 'back' browser button.